timofeysie/conchifolia/README.md

 If this ever becomes a commercially viable thing, it's really something to think about.
 For now we will roll our own.

+The downside is the added complexity Nx brings.
+It is after all a company that has premium services, and if you have issues with it, you could always end up stuck in older versions with growing technical debt as breaking changes come.

+In the end, this is mainly a proxy server, and using cloud services, lambdas or functions to reduce all the deployment and development overhead.
+Also, rather than send the whole response to the client to parse, or if we have a separate parsing api, we are sending the response back again.
+It may as well be done as an integrated service, so that the cloud function proxies the wikimedia call, parses the result and just sends a list with labe/definition pairs.

+For now, this server app is being used, but it's not the best approach.
+I am currently trying out IBM Cloud, an always free tier.
+Google has functions behind a pay threshold.
+It would be good to use firebase, as we could share authentication, but if IBM is free, then authentication doesn't really matter at this point.

 ### Code structure